Super Lawyers

 Anoxic Brain Injuries

 Our lawyers handle anoxic brain injury lawsuits.
 An anoxic brain injury can be caused by a mistake by the obstetrician during childbirth or from a traumatic accident.
 Our law firm has handled enough of these cases where we understand the science of what happens.
 Below are answers to a lot of questions people often ask who have or love someone who is suffering from an anoxic brain injury.
+We also look at the average settlement value of these injuries in malpractice and other tort cases.

 What Is an Anoxic Brain Injury?